praeclarum/praeclarum.github.io/_posts/2022/2022-08-25-transformers-js.md

 Let’s fight the big-iron trend.
 Let’s run neural networks in the browser!

-Announcing [transformers-js](https://github.com/praeclarum/transformers-js): a library to make running translation and other language neural nets in the browser simple.
+Announcing <strikethrough>[transformers-js](https://github.com/praeclarum/transformers-js)</strikethrough>: a library to make running translation and other language neural nets in the browser simple.

+**Update (Feb 7, 2023):** I've re-released the library as [web-transformers](https://github.com/praeclarum/web-transformers) with full NPM and webpack support.

 ## Hugging Face 🤗 Transformers with transformers-js